yesihaveidea/myrtille/DOCUMENTATION.md

 	- Check the RDP (or SSH) server windows event logs.
 	- Check the gateway windows event logs, particulary regarding .NET.
 	- Retry with debug enabled and check logs (into the "log" folder).
 You can change their verbosity level in config (but be warned it will affect peformance and flood the disk if set too verbose).

+- Reconnection on browser resize (toolbar option) doesn't work
+	- this feature requires the RDS disconnection timeout to be set and greater than 5 secs (to give FreeRDP time to reconnect)

 - Some characters/keys are not working as expected
 	- Keyboard is mapped to english/US layout by default.
 Try to add that layout to your server (and select it when connected).